Ken Smith BSR 6TN - "Black Tiger"

 Compared to the standard BSR 6TN, this particular bass has been upgraded to a five-piece body and the grade of wood of the top has likely been upgraded too (according to Ken Smith).

 I sent a couple of e-mails to Ken regarding this bass and he replied personally in the twinkle of an eye in a friendly and informative manner.
-That's the kind of service can tie you to a manufacturer for life!
+That's the kind of service that can tie you to a manufacturer for life!